marinasundstrom/todo-app/Design.md

 * **Web** is the hosting application, and it knows about the other two layers.

-## Concepts
+### Concepts

 Here are some concepts in this application that are worth knowing about:

 * **Feature** is a distinctive piece of functionality within the application.
+What defines the feature is the area it deals with.
 Structurally, it is a logical grouping of artifacts that participate in that feature, like Requests, Handlers, Controllers etc.

 * **Requests** represents a request that is being made to the application.
 They are divided into the sub types _Commands_ or a _Queries_.
+There can only be one handler of a specific request.

-* **Notifications** are messages that are broadcasted.
+* **Notifications** are messages that are meant to notify whomever is interest about something.
+They are broadcasted and can handled by one or more handlers.
 A specific type of notification is a _Domain event_.

 * **Handlers** is the common name for a class that handles either a Request or a Notification by performing some logic.
 Request handlers are where the application or business logic is implemented.

 These last concepts (Request, Notifications, Handlers) belong to the CQRS and Event-driven architectural patterns, as implemented by the MediatR library.

-## Features
+### Features

 Types are grouped by feature, in the Features folder.